apason/ttk-15/README.md

  * Some machine instructions (e.g. STORE and JUMP) does not work in same way in ttk-15 and ttk-91.
-Nevertheless ttk-15 has functionality to slightly modify ttk-91 binaries so it is fully compatible with ttk-91s binaries (b91 can be run in ttk-15 but not vice versa) and source code (so any ttk-91 source will have the same end result in ttk-15)
+Nevertheless ttk-15 has functionality to slightly modify ttk-91 binaries so it is fully compatible with ttk-91s binaries (b91 can be run in ttk-15 but not vice versa) and source code (so any ttk-91 source will have the same end result with ttk-15)

 ##coming up##